simnalamburt/sample-redis-app/README.md

-sample-redis-app
+sample-valkey-app
 ========
-Sample web server using Redis (or Valkey).
+Sample web server using Valkey (or Redis).
 This sample app was originally created to test if the network configuration between servers in [Nomad] is functioning correctly.